ivanekavalashvili/1800_202510_DTC09/README.md

 ---

 ## Usage
-####change this once hosted****
-Example:
-1. Open your browser and visit `http://localhost:3000`.
+1. Open your browser and visit `http://localhost:3000`. ####change this once hosted****
-2. Create a profile and
+2. Create a profile and add the skills you want to learn and the ones you want to offer.
-3. View the weather information displayed on the screen.
+3. search for the skills you want to learn and connect with real people who have what you want and want what you have.

 ---